 Younger kids will enjoy this much more than older ones.
 Tell them that if they complete a certain number of tasks, then they will receive something that they have been wanting.
 The size, and obviously, the price, of the toy can correlate to the amount of chores that need to be completed.
 For example, a small toy that’s in the $10 range can be earned within two weeks, while a larger, more expensive toy may take a few months to earn.

 Make it a game

 There are several ways to turn cleaning into a game.
-For example, you can set a kitchen timer for five or ten minutes and see how many toys your child can pick up and put away in that time span.
-This works best for younger children (those under the age of five) who are putting away soft, non-breakable toys like stuffed animals.
+For example, you can set a kitchen timer for five or ten minutes and see how many toys your kid can pick up and put away in that time span.
+This works best for younger kids (those under the age of five) who are putting away soft, non-breakable toys like stuffed animals.
 Otherwise, you might end up with a bigger mess on your hands than you started with!
 (And if this happens, you may have to call your maid service in Arlington Heights.)
 Other games can include counting the number of times that something is put away in a given week, and seeing how much time it takes to put things away.

 Set a goal of a trip or getaway

 If your child really wants to go to Disney World, then offering the trip as a “reward” for doing so many months’ worth of chores is a great motivation.
 Of course, these trips can be much smaller, depending on your budget and your child’s interests.
 Day trips to a family fun park, an amusement park, an arcade, a bowling alley, batting cages or mini-golf course, or even an outing to a movie theater are things that can be offered in exchange for completing a set number of chores.